Element 2LIRLAP Landkarte richtig

 Expected Solutions and Innovations

 All results of the R&D phase are transferable to partner countries and countries with similar development contexts.
 The R&D phase aims to develop urban growth models under different resettlement or in-situ upgrade options for Metro Manila and transfer the risk trend model to partner cities in Thailand and Vietnam.
 A cross-country analysis will be developed on these topics.
 Pilot studies with upgrade design guidelines will be politically approved at the end of the R&D phase.
 They will be replicated at other upgrade sites of informal high-risk settlements in Metro Manila.
-Concrete upgrade measures will be tested in the implementation phase and are expected to lead to commercial follow-up activities for »KaiserIngenieure«.
+Concrete upgrade measures will be tested and are expected to lead to commercial follow-up activities for »KaiserIngenieure«.
 A resettlement policy will address a strategy of selective resettlement.
 Mainstreaming activities will influence policy and decision-making at different planning levels in the Philippines.
 In particular, it will promote risk-based spatial planning involving multiple stakeholders and institutions.
 Building on the themes of LIRLAP, training and a PhD programme will be conducted.

 Prof. Dr. Stefan Greiving